FM Consolidation Line: Models

+1955–1962 came; and the classic Kansas City Southern #54 came in 1955–60.
+Tin lithographed production continued into the early 1960s.

 Life-Like (and later Walthers) produced plastic A- and B-unit models of the four-axle freight C-Line locomotives in HO scale (Proto 1000 series) and N scale (Proto series).
 Because the C-Line units had identical car bodies, these models are correct for CFA-16-4, CFB-16-4, CFA-20-4 and CFB-20-4 locomotives.
 They are no longer in production.

 Tru-Line Trains made 4- and 5-axle C-Liners in HO and N scale.
 The site announced that they were returning to production, but no date was given.
 On August 24, 2020, Atlas announced that they had acquired some Tru-Line Trains molds including the HO scale C-Line model.

 Atlas Model Railroad made plastic models of the five-axle passenger C-Liner between 1967 and approximately 1969.

 Rivarossi produced plastic four-axle C-Liner A- and B-units between 1954 and 1982.
 This model was later sold under the AHM brand.

 Lionel announced 0 gauge versions of the CPA units (ex.
 MTH Tooling) in their 2021 Volume 2 catalog.
-Scroll to pages 30-33.
 Dealer Trainworld announced custom versions for the Long Island Rail Road, clad in other LI liveries than offered in the catalog.